ericmjl/llamabot/docs/cli/docs.md

 intents:
 - Provide reader with a guided tutorial that shows how to use the `llamabot docs write` command at the terminal to generate documentation.
+- Explain the mechanism by which linked files are referenced.
 - Specifically add in information about the `--from-scratch` flag.
 - Describe the frontmatter key-value pairs needed to make it work.
 linked_files: